Jumpstart your college education

 Dual Enrollment at Cabrillo

-Choosing Dual Enrollment is a great way for students to be prepared to navigate college, reduce the cost of college & time to graduation, explore careers, and expand on their high school CTE pathway!
+Choosing Dual Enrollment is a great way for students to be prepared to navigate college, reduce the cost of college & time to graduation, and explore careers!

 What is dual enrollment?